Orbit raises $4M for its community experience platform – TechCrunch

 Especially in open-source communities, there will always be community members who create a lot of value but who don’t have a commercial relationship with a company at all.
 That makes it even harder for companies to quantify the impact of their communities, even if they agree that community is an important way to grow their business and that, in Orbit’s words, “community is the new pre-sales.”

 At the core of Orbit (the company) is Orbit the open-source community framework.
-The founding team of Woods (CEO) and Josh Dzielak (CTO) developed this framework to help organizations understand how to best build what the team calls a “high gravity community” to attracts new members and retains existing ones — and how to evaluate them.
+The founding team of Woods (CEO) and Josh Dzielak (CTO) developed this framework to help organizations understand how to best build what the team calls a “high gravity community” to attract new members and retain existing ones — and how to evaluate them.
 You can read more about the concept here.

 “We’re trying to reframe the discussion away from an extractive worldview that says how much value can we generate from this lead?
 It’s actually more about how much love can we generate from these community members,” Woods said.
 “Because, if you think about the culture associated with what we’re trying to do, it’s fundamentally creative and generative.
 And our goal is really to help people think less about value extraction and more about value creation.”